How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 Step 1 — Check for Existing SSH Keys

-Before generating a new key, check whether you already have one.
+Before generating a new key, see if you already have one lying around.

 Mac / Linux: